-Oklahoma has 2 Troopers dedicated FTEs conducting Compliance Investigations, 1 Trooper dedicated as the Troop HM specialist assigned to the Compliance Investigation program, as well as 1 Lieutenant who supervises the investigators.
+Oklahoma has 2 Troopers dedicated FTEs conducting Compliance Investigations, 1 Trooper dedicated as the Troop HM specialist assigned to the Compliance Investigation program.
+Previously, 1 Lieutenant was assigned to oversee this program.
+As of 07/09/2020, this Lieutenant position is vacant.
 FFY 2019 activities will be down from FFY 2017 and FFY 2018 due to a reduction in the number of Troopers assigned to the Compliance Investigation Program.